 When the library powers up or resets, it goes through several internally controlled processes that initialize and prepare the unit for normal operation.
 These processes are called Power-On-Self-Test (POST).
 While the POST is in process, the OCP will display appropriate information to keep the user informed.
-When the library finishes POST, it will display the current library status for a defined time or until a front panel key is pressed.
+When the library finishes POST, it will display the current drive mount status in the OCP home screen.
+If the drive is empty, the OCP will display Drive Ready.